Defined Terms and Documents 'Aboriginal Teenager Life Skills' RTV Social Inclusion Early Intervention Philanthropic Programme

 Three Benefits To Ten Corporate Sponsors means the CEOs of Ten Corporate Sponsors would be keen to -

-1. draw upon the Motivational Incentive Of RTV to display their Corporate Social Responsibility, which would enhance Brand Name; and
+1. draw upon the Motivational Incentive Of RTV to display their Corporate Social Responsibility which would enhance Brand Name; and

 2. provide Three Philanthropic Elder Colleagues who possess Three WOO Qualities to the Life Skills Philanthropic Service Movement to -

-ii) (subject to Agreeing The Final Format of the 'Aboriginal Teenager Life Skills' Early Intervention Programme) Fund $50,000 pa Pro-rata Annually Towards Costs for each of three years as one of Ten Corporate Sponsors to deliver the Teenager Life Skills' Early Intervention Programme to achieve the Thirteen Deliverables From 'Aboriginal Teenager Life Skills' Programme on a collaborative basis under the (final version) of the Private Sector Philanthropic Administrator Model.
+ii) (subject to Agreeing The Final Format of the 'Aboriginal Teenager Life Skills' Early Intervention Philanthropic Programme) Fund $50,000 pa Pro-rata Annually Towards Costs for each of three years as one of Ten Corporate Sponsors to deliver the Teenager Life Skills' Early Intervention Philanthropic Programme to achieve the Thirteen Deliverables From 'Aboriginal Teenager Life Skills' Philanthropic Programme on a collaborative basis under the (final version) of the Private Sector Philanthropic Administrator Model.

 The CEOs of Ten Corporate Sponsors would be keen to provide Three Philanthropic Elder Colleagues to participate in the Life Skills Philanthropic Service Movement and commit $50,000 Pro-rata Annual Contribution To Budget Costs for each of three years as one of Ten Corporate Sponsors, which will enhance their Brand Name and display Corporate Social Responsibility, subject to the Life Skills Philanthropic Service Movement's 'Audited Annual Financial Accounts' being exceedingly transparent and detailed right down to the last nickel and dime.